Game Design Inspired by Quantum Physics: A Case Study on The Quantum Photo Booth: Findings/Results: Case Study of The Quantum Photo Booth

-One of the quantum games the team developed is Quantum Photo Booth, a digital experience created in collaboration with IBM.
-Following the scientific process, development went through multiple cycles of hypothesis, experimentation, and data analysis (Figure.~\ref{fig:figure1}).
-Game development initially began with the idea of creating a Quantum Photo Booth in which the photos would be through the simulated effects of physics experiments, such as that of the famous quantum physics double-slit experiment.
-After taking photos in the Quantum Photo Booth, quantum bits (the fundamental particle in quantum physics, also known as qubits) generated by IBM’s quantum computer would interfere with each other and distort the pixels, thereby illustrating the quantum physics principle of wave-particle duality.
-However, the team quickly realized the interfering qubits would not meaningfully distort the photo, thereby preventing the user from noticing a significant difference between the “quantum” photo and a standard photo.
-As a result, the quantum physics aspect of the experience would be unclear, leaving players without a clear understanding of wave-particle duality.
+One of the games the team developed is The Quantum Photo Booth, an interactive experience created in collaboration with IBM.
+Following the scientific method, development went through multiple cycles of hypothesis, experimentation, and data analysis (Fig.~\ref{fig:figure1}) with the goal of sending images between two players in a fun and interactive manner while learning some quantum physics.
+The first idea was to filter photos through the simulated effects of physics experiments, such as that of the famous quantum physics double-slit experiment.
+However, the team could not find a way to implement this experiment in a way that would elucidate the quantum mechanical interference effect.